Minor in Political Communication (CHSS)

 1

-COMM 386 Special Topics in Political Communication may be substituted for any other COMM course with the permission of the minor director, depending on the specific topic.
+COMM 386 Special Topics in Advocacy may be substituted for any other COMM course with the permission of the minor director, depending on the specific topic.

 GOVT 319 Issues in Government and Politics may be substituted for any other GOVT course with the permission of the minor director, depending on the specific topic.
 Courses from the Schar School of Policy and Government may be substituted in the cultural politics, persuasion theory, or political process categories, with the permission of the minor director.